CollinKite/Discord-IP-Grabber/README.md

 ![realEmbed](/img/original.png "Real-Embed")
 # Fake
 ![FakeEmbed](/img/FakeEmbed.png "Fake-Embed")
-##### This Script will use this Youtube Template if you don't replace the video parameters.
+##### This Script will use this Youtube Template pictured above if you don't replace the video parameters.
 ### This is a Custom script that works with the Nighty Self Bot which can be purchased here -> https://nighty.one

 # Setup